anestisb/radamsa-android/README.md

  ːaaa
 ```

 Now we got another result.
-By default radamsa will grab a random seed from /dev/urandom if it is not given a specific random state to start from, and you will generally see a different result every time it is started, though for small inputs you might see the same or the original fairly often .
+By default radamsa will grab a random seed from /dev/urandom if it is not given a specific random state to start from, and you will generally see a different result every time it is started, though for small inputs you might see the same or the original fairly often.
 The random state to use can be given with the -s parameter, which is followed by a number.
-Using the same random state will result in the sama data being generated.
+Using the same random state will result in the same data being generated.

 ```
  $ echo "Fuzztron 2000" | radamsa --seed 4